1965:

 it's just been sort of a dress rehearsal and we're just getting started.

-So if any of you start resting on your laurels, I mean just forget it because ... we are just getting started." -Walt Disney Today in Disney History 1965
+So if any of you start resting on your laurels, I mean just forget it because ... we are just getting started." -Walt Disney This Day in Disney History 1965

 1970:

-Disneyland celebrates its 15th birthday along with 130 of the park's original Cast Members (who will be known as Club 55).
+Disneyland celebrates its 15th birthday along with 130 of the park's original Cast Members - who will now be known as Club 55.

 TV Guide features an article about Walt titled "Still Attacking His Ancient Enemy—Conformity" by Edith Efron.
 Her words include: